 The West Chapel

 This chapel contains the five golden stupas.
 The massive central stupa contains the mummified body of the Fifth Dalai Lama.
 This stupa is built of sandalwood and is amazingly coated in 3,727 kg of solid gold and studded with semi-precious jewels.
-It is almost 50 feet high and rises to three storeys.
+It is almost 50 feet high and rises to three stories.
 On the left is the funeral stupa for the Twelfth Dalai Lama and on the right that of the Tenth Dalai Lama.

 The First Gallery is on the floor above the West chapel and has a number of large windows that give light and ventilation to the Great West Hall and its chapels below.
 The Second Gallery provides access to the central pavilion which is used for visitors to the palace for refreshments and to buy souvenirs.
 The Third Gallery has a number of dark rooms branching off it containing enormous collections of bronze statues and miniature figures made of copper and gold worth a fortune.